ffoodd/a11y.css/CUSTOMIZE.md

 ### Extend a selector to target self-closing tags and replaced elements

-Generic selector like `[class]` may targetself-closing tags and replaced elements (see "Edge cases and known issues" section).
+Generic selector like `[class]` may target self-closing tags and replaced elements.
 Some selectors are now extended with `@void-tags` mixin, that improve selector to target those weird tags, and repeat the associated message (adding `$self-closing: true`).

 ### Quarantine

 When a selector is not cross-browser, you may send it to quarantine as it won't invalidate other selectors.

 Just switch the boolean argument `$quarantine: true`.
+You have to specify `$self-closing` before, even if it's `false`.